 + Menza: A light-filled space with teal leather booths along the wall, Menza maintains a local atmosphere while serving world class, contemporary cuisine.
 The crab risotto was full of umami, the seafood pappardelle was brimming with juicy mussels and shrimp, while the couscous salad was light and refreshing.
 ProTip: Capitalize on the 2-for-1 cocktails in the afternoon, especially the summer sangria!

 + Machneyuda: The music is blasting, the bartenders are dancing on tables, and if you’re doing the fixed price menu at the bar, you get a front row seat to witness the theatrical culinary display by the chefs.
+I scheduled this restaurant into my itinerary of Israel months in advance.
 Everything I ate at Machneyuda was a party in my mouth, from the cured sea bream drizzled with rich olive oil, sweet watermelon topped with ceviche and creamy feta, to the flavourful truffle risotto with generous shavings of parmesan.

 + Azura: While deeply ensconced in the Iraqi part of the shuk, we stumbled into this open-air, family-run gem.
 Turkish-inspired delicacies are slow-cooked to perfection in the kitchen of Azura so make the best decision of your trip and order the oxtail with peppers and garlic in a spicy sauce as the serving was HUGE and the meat was so tender it was practically falling off the bone.